ntustison/ANTsXMouseBrainMapping/Manuscript/introAnts.md

 ### Structural morphology and cortical thickness in the mouse brain

-One of the most frequently utilized pipelines in the ANTsX toolkit is that of determining cortical thickness in the human brain with original novel contribution being the Diffeomorphic Registration-based Cortical Thickness (DiReCT) algorithm [@Das:2009uv].
-This expanded to a complete cortical thickness pipeline for the human braiņ, for both cross-sectional [@Tustison:2014ab] and longitudinal [@Tustison:2019aa] using T1-weighted MR image data which was later refactored using deep learning [@Tustison:2021aa].
+One of the most frequently utilized pipelines in the ANTsX toolkit is that of determining cortical thickness in the human brain originating with the the Diffeomorphic Registration-based Cortical Thickness (DiReCT) algorithm [@Das:2009uv].
+This development was later expanded to constitute a complete cortical thickness pipeline for the human braiņ for both cross-sectional [@Tustison:2014ab] and longitudinal [@Tustison:2019aa] using T1-weighted MR image data.
+These pipelines were later significantly refactored using deep learning innovations [@Tustison:2021aa].

 In contrast to the pipeline development in human data [@Tustison:2021aa], no current ANTsX tools exist to create adequate training data for the mouse brain.